 RapidMiner is a golden hammer ...

-... and our extension will turn it into a golden jackhammer!
-It provides several new operators and interface enhancements for experienced users in real world, possibly large-scale projects.
-It is created for scenarios which require an even higher grade of automation or automation of a scenario with more complex data structures and improves overall effectivity and performance.
+... but our extension will turn it into a golden jackhammer!
+It provides several new operators and interface enhancements, facilitating the handling of complex processes in large-scale projects.
+The extension was designed for scenarios that require a high grade of automation with very complex data structures.
+It improves overall efficiency and performance.

-- will ease project management and enable full automated testing and deployment scenarios in productive environments, especially with many servers,
+- will ease project management and enable fully automated testing and deployment scenarios in productive environments with many servers,

 - let high-load or low-latency scenarios benefit from the caching mechanisms now available for any part of a process,